United Kingdom

 • Plastic.
 Plastic balls are distinguished by their low weight, very low muzzle energy and, as a result, minimal penetrating effect.
 It makes no sense to use such ammunition in classic air guns, but they are ideal for airsoft.
 If you have the simplest protection (glasses, clothing covering the body, ideally also gloves and a mask), being hit by such a ball even at close range can be painful, but generally harmless.
 And thanks to the use of special devices (such as Hop-Up spinning systems), the aimed shooting range can be measured in tens of meters.
 The standard caliber of airsoft drives is 6 mm; other, larger calibers are also used in some drive models, but extremely rarely.
 Regarding the balls, it is worth noting that among them there are quite original varieties - for example, “tracers” that can glow in flight when used with a special attachment.

 - Darts.
 A rather unusual type of bullet for pneumatics: they have an elongated shape and plumage in the form of a characteristic brightly colored shank, and darts from one set can have feathers of different colors.
-The bullet itself usually has a thin, pointed nose and a wider body, which acts as a depth limiter upon impact.
+The bullet itself usually has a thin pointed nose and a wider body, which acts as a depth limiter upon impact.
 The fletching, in turn, performs two functions: it stabilizes the dart in flight, and after hitting it, it distinguishes it from the background of the target surface.
 At the same time, several shooters can comfortably use one target at once - just give each of them darts of a certain color.

 One of the key features of darts is that they are reusable.
 If you use targets made of special materials (in particular, with a rubberized surface), then the bullets after hits can be carefully removed and used again.
 On the other hand, for other types of purposes (including recreational shooting at cans, boxes, etc.), darts are poorly suited, and not every weapon is suitable for such bullets: you need either a “breaker” or a pneumatic gun with a sufficiently long chamber .
 Another nuance is that shooting a couple of hundred traditional bullets in itself is easier and more convenient than regularly running to the target for a dozen darts.
-There are other nuances; in any case, such charges are used only for entertainment and prize shooting, and then extremely rarely.
+There are other nuances; in any case, such charges are used only for recreational and prize shooting, and then extremely rarely.

 - Flaubert's cartridges.
 Essentially, the Flaubert cartridge is a small-caliber (4 mm) firearm; however, in terms of ballistic characteristics, such a cartridge is similar to conventional pneumatics, therefore, in many countries, Flaubert weapons are equated to pneumatic ones (4.5 mm caliber) and are sold without special permits.
 The traditional format of weapons chambered for this cartridge is revolvers; however, nowadays you can find other options - from pocket key fobs to long-barreled carbines.
 In any case, the Flaubert can be an excellent choice both for recreational shooting and for training novice shooters (in particular, for getting used to the sound of a shot and learning the rules of caring for firearms).
 For more information about such ammunition, see “Caliber”.